uswds/uswds/README.md

 ## Using USWDS CSS and JavaScript in your project

-The three files critical to any USWDS project are the **stylesheet**, the **JavaScript**, and the **intializer**.
+The three files critical to any USWDS project are the **stylesheet**, the **JavaScript**, and the **initializer**.
 Most projects require all of these to function properly.

 - **Stylesheet:** This is the compiled CSS stylesheet that describes how design system components look.
 To start, reference either `uswds.css` or `uswds.min.css` in the `<head>` of your document.
-Find this file in `uswds/dist/css`.
+Find this file in `/dist/css`.
 Most projects will want to compile their own CSS from USWDS source Sass instead of using the precompiled version.
 For more about this, see [Compiling USWDS Sass into CSS](#compiling-uswds-sass-into-css), below.
 - **Library:** This is the compiled JavaScript that controls component interactivity.
 Reference either `uswds.js` or `uswds.min.js` at the end of the `<body>` of your document.
-Find this file in `uswds/dist/js`.
+Find this file in `/dist/js`.
 - **Initializer:** This small JavaScript file (less than 1 KB minified) helps the browser know if the USWDS JavaScript library is loading properly.
 This prevents component content from "flashing" or "shifting" while the page loads.
 Reference `uswds-init.min.js` in the `<head>` of your page, or inline its contents directly into the `<script>` tag.
-Find this file in `uswds/dist/js`.
+Find this file in `/dist/js`.

 Reference the stylesheet, library, and initializer in each HTML page or dynamic template in your project.